h3xstream/waf-workshop/website/docs/02-encoding.md

 ### Cyberchef

-A nice web based interface that allow you to chain multiple encoding types.
+A nice web-based interface that allows you to chain multiple encoding types.